 Paladin 5E Guide

 Paladins are great given the range of roles they can play.
 There are several options to be DPS monsters, but they can also focus on defense, utility, and spellcasting.
 Don’t have a bard in your party to do the talking?
-There are plenty of paladin builds that make great faces for the party.
+There are plenty of paladin builds that can maximize your high charisma.

 |1st||+2||Divine Sense, Lay on Hands||–||–||–||–||–|